Strong growth in Nepal’s mobile internet/broadband markets

-Efforts to expand the telecom sector in Nepal have met with many challenges.
+Over the years, efforts to expand the telecom sector in Nepal have met with many challenges.
 Nepal’s mountainous topography has made it extremely difficult to develop its telecommunications infrastructure.
 Furthermore, Nepal had been struggling under an adverse economic situation caused largely by political instability.
-Over the years, acts of terrorism and the activity of the Maoist rebels operating throughout the country have taken their toll on the telecom network – both directly and indirectly.
-Of late, it has been the tardiness of the government in addressing market reforms and developing national policies that has been weighing on the overall development of the telecom sector.
+A period in which acts of terrorism were common and the Maoist rebels were operating throughout the country had taken its toll on the telecom network – both directly and indirectly.
+This has changed with the rebels laying down their arms and becoming part of the political process.
+But, more recently it has been the tardiness of the government in addressing market reforms and developing national policies that has been weighing on the overall development of the telecom sector.

 Despite all the energy that has gone into the sector, there was still a significant disparity between the high coverage levels in the cities and the coverage available in the underdeveloped rural regions.
 Progress on providing some minimum access had been good, however.

-- By mid-2014 mobile penetration in Nepal, still relatively low by world standards, was moving steadily upwards, with mobile subscriber numbers having increased fivefold in just five years;
+- By mid-2015 mobile penetration in Nepal, still relatively low by developed world standards, was moving strongly upwards, with mobile subscriber numbers having increased fivefold in five years;

-- Fixed-line growth in Nepal had almost reached a standstill, with the market effectively ‘flattening out’ in terms of penetration growth; there were very few signs that it would pick up again in the short to medium term, even allowing for the expansion into the underserved rural areas;
+- Fixed-line growth in Nepal had reached a standstill, with the market effectively ‘flattening out’ at 3% in terms of penetration growth; there were very few signs that it would pick up again soon, even allowing for expansion into underserved rural areas;

-- After being sluggish for years, the internet segment of the market has finally started to move; user penetration in particular has been increasing in recent years;
+- After being sluggish for years, the internet market has finally started to move forward;

-- While broadband represents a high proportion of total fixed internet connections, fixed internet subscriptions remain low;
+- While broadband represents a high proportion of total fixed internet connections, fixed internet subscriptions remain low overall;

 - By contrast, since 2011 the mobile internet market, including mobile broadband, has been expanding rapidly;

-- The NTA is continuing to use the Rural Telecommunications Development Fund (RTDF) to help fund the build out of a national optical fibre network;
+- The NTA is continuing to use the Rural Telecommunications Development Fund (RTDF) to help build a national optical fibre network;

-- The government was preparing the way for the auction of 4G wireless spectrum.
+- The government was moving slowly in preparing the way for the auction of 4G wireless spectrum;